masenmatthews/React-HelpQueue/README.md

 4. Next we'll add code to dynamically render our new stateful list of user-created tickets.

 5. Finally, we'll implement a quick-and-easy library called UUID that will assign unique IDs to each ticket.

+Steps to turning a functional component into a class-based component in five steps:

+1. Create an ES6 class with the same name that extends React.Component.
+2. Add a single empty method to it called render().
+3. Move the body of the function into the render() method.
+4. Replace any calls to props with this.props in the render() body.
+(And, calls to any event handlers should change from eventHandlerName to this.eventHandlerName).
+5. Delete the remaining empty function declaration.